psxjoy/fastexcel/README.md

 > components, you
 > will need to manually exclude POI-related jar files.

+> We are currently preparing for the first release under the Apache Incubator.
+Current releases were non-Apache releases.
+You can see previous verison in this link: https://fesod.apache.org/docs/quickstart/guide/

 ### Maven

 If you are using Maven for project building, add the following configuration in the `pom.xml` file: